State-less Components

 We could create a component like this:

-partial class EntryWithLabel : Component
+<pre class="language-csharp"><code class="lang-csharp"><strong>partial class EntryWithLabel : Component

 [Prop]

-string _label;
+string _labelText;

 public override VisualNode Render()